hyperledger/iroha/README.md

 ### Storage

-The blocks are written to the `blocks` sub-folder, which is created automatically by Iroha in the working directory of the peer.
-Additionally, if specified, the logging file must also be stored in a user-specified directory.
+Iroha stores blocks and snapshots in the `storage` directory, which is created automatically by Iroha in the working directory of the peer.
+If `kura.block_store_path` is specified in the config file, it overrides the default one and is resolved relative to the config file location.

-No additional storage is necessary.
+**Note:** detailed configuration reference is [work in progress](https://github.com/hyperledger/iroha-2-docs/issues/392).

 ### Scalability